stevenez95/jsql/Home.md

 Modifications before GitHubs release tagging are listed in the [Older Releases](Older Releases) page.

 # How it works?
 The parser is built using JavaCC.
 The core JavaCC grammar for SQL has been taken from Guido Draheim's site and has been changed in order to produce a hierarchy of Java classes.
+The classes called **deparsers** are used to build again the SQL text of the class hierarchy.

 Over the time the grammar was extended and now is a combination of specialities of grammars of various database systems.
 So some (not all) Oracle, MySql, SQLServer, PostgreSQL specific aspects can be parsed.